 This blog is grounded in three principles that I see as crucial for strong academic writing.
 The first stresses the connection between writing and thinking; the second emphasizes the importance of extensive revision; and the third underscores the value of understanding the needs of your reader.

 The first principle is using writing to clarify your own thinking.
 This principle holds that it is often difficult to establish what we think before we have put it down in words.
 In many cases, we simply do not know what we want to say until we have tried to say it.
-But if we cannot decide what we want to say without writing and if we cannot write without a solid idea about what we want to say, we are in an obvious bind.
+But if we cannot decide what we want to say without writing and if we believe that we cannot write without a solid idea about what we want to say, we are in an obvious bind.
 For most of us, the best way out of this dilemma is to write.
-To take a generic example, we may have spent a good deal of time thinking about two connected issues without ever having specified the exact nature of their relationship.
-When we write about this relationship, however, the demands of syntax will naturally encourage us to characterize the relationship more precisely.
+Let’s say we’ve spent a great deal of time thinking about two connected issues without ever having been able to identify the exact nature of their relationship.
+When we write about this relationship, the demands of syntax will naturally encourage us to characterize the relationship more precisely.
 The text we create may be provisional, but it will still help to refine our thinking.
 Even if we are puzzled or surprised or disappointed by what we have written, we are still ahead of where we were before writing.

 As a practical matter, this principle translates into a simple call to write more.
 Rather than postponing writing until you know what you want to say, use writing to figure out what you want to say.
 While this is generally sound advice, this call for more exploratory writing must come with a warning.
 Writing more freely means that we will need strategies for working with those provisional texts we create.
 Writing earlier and in a more exploratory mode often leaves us with texts that are less coherent than we might like.
 More freedom in the writing process demands more responsiveness in the revision process.

 For more on the complicated nature of composition, you can consult these other posts:

 - In Can You Write Too Early?, I argue that early writing is the best way to work through the difficult process of figuring out what we need to say.